AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-hub.md

 ### Date range

 **[!UICONTROL Date range]** shows the date range for the selected data blocks.
 If multiple data blocks are selected with multiple date ranges, the **[!UICONTROL Date range]** link displays *Multiple*.
+[Learn more](/help/analyze/report-builder/select-date-range.md)

 ### Segments

 The **Segments** link displays a summary list of the segments used by the selected data blocks.
 If multiple data blocks are selected with multiple segments applied, the **Segments** link displays *Multiple*.
+[Learn more](/help/analyze/report-builder/work-with-segments.md)